Scott-Salerno74/BinarySearchTreeTesting/README.md

        - Project Language Level -> SDK default (8 - Lambdas, type annotations, etc)
        - Project Compiler Output -> TestingProject/out

-## Opening the project for the first time

-Intellij > File > Open > TestingProject (If BinarySearchTreeTesting is the root folder in the project explorer, the project probably won't work)

-File > Project Structure
-- In the 'Sources' Tab, make sure that on the right side of  the screen, 'src' and 'Resources' are listed under 'Source Folders'
-  - If not select the folder, and click on 'Sources' above, where it says 'Mark as:'

 ## Setting up Maven (IntelliJ has Maven installed so you actually don't need to do this)